stungkit/datastar/sdk/ADR.md

 ### Parameters

 - **elements**: One or more complete HTML elements.
 If a selector has not been specified, each top-level element must contain an ID.
-With ElementPatchMode `remove`, this parameter may be omitted when a selector is supplied.
+With ElementPatchMode `remove`, this parameter may be omitted.

 #### ElementPatchMode